Staff Profiles

 Darragh Lydon is a Lecturer in Games Development in Queen’s University Belfast.
 His primary degree is Computer Games Development with 5 years industry experience.
 Throughout this time in industry, he was involved in the development of 20 titles, consisting of both original IP and client projects.
 For the past six years he has been working in the area of infrastructure monitoring, using applied computer vision and deep learning techniques to gain insights on structural health of civil infrastructure.
 His research focus has been in the application of proactive maintenance of infrastructure based on information gathered from advanced monitoring methods paired with synthetic data generation and visualisation.

-Eilís Phillips is Research Fellow in Metaverse Technologies on the CSIT / MediaLab Shaping the Metaverse project.
-Her research currently centres around the development of standards and interoperability in virtual worlds.
-Eilís holds a PhD from the University of Portsmouth in Cultural History and Monster Theory, with a particular interest in the concept of ‘Monstrous Environments’.
+Eilís Phillips is responsible for providing comprehensive support for the operational activity of the MediaLab office and for the day-to-day management of the MediaLab studios and facilities.
+She recently completed a Research Fellow position on the CSIT / MediaLab Shaping the Metaverse project.
+Her research centred around the development of standards and interoperability in virtual worlds.
+Eilís holds a PhD in Cultural History and Monster Theory, with a specialism in the concept of ‘Monstrous Environments’.
 Outside of academia, Eilís has worked in the creative sector for over 20 years, and is passionate about promoting interdisciplinary research and collaboration across the Arts and Sciences

 Dr Daniel Brice is a research fellow within the School of Arts, English and Languages to work in the new MediaLab, developing experiments and prototypes in the field of advanced media production.
 His previous research interests are developing multisensorial feedback systems to enhance user capabilities and/or immersion in VR/AR and conducting user studies to investigate user behaviour.
 A few examples of his research are proof of concepts in digital work instructions for Mixed Reality (MR), use of ultrasound haptics for virtual spider stimuli in VR and health and safety induction for VR.
 Specifically, Daniel will be utilising game engines to create impact within areas such as XR, Metaverse and virtual production.